English: Little Bittern, Australian Bittern, New Zealand Little

 the species evaluated as – Near Threatened.

-Distribution and Range: Breeds in Khar-Us, Khar, Khyrgas, Airag lake, Khovd river.
+Distribution and Range in Mongolia: Breeds in Khar-Us, Khar, Khyrgas, Airag lake, Khovd river.
 On

 Migration passage the species occur at the Uvs lake, Tes river basin, Khalkh,